How To Accept Credit Cards Online

 2.90% + $0.30 for online sales

-Does Your Payment Processor Include a Gateway?
+Does Your Processor Include A Payment Gateway?

 If you want to accept credit card payments online, it’s not enough to find a credit card processor.
-You also need a gateway.
+You also need a payment gateway.
 As the name suggests, a gateway is an intermediary software program that transfers the payment data from your website to the customer’s bank to be approved or declined (and then routes the money to your merchant account).

 Many payment processors offer gateways as part of their services.
 For example, PayPal, Square, and Stripe all offer gateways bundled with the rest of their services at no additional cost.
-CDGcommerce offers its Quantum gateway as part of its services for online merchants.
+CDGcommerce offers its proprietary Quantum gateway as part of its services for online merchants.

-However, some processors will charge you a setup fee and/or a monthly fee for use of the gateway.
+However, some processors will charge you a setup fee and a monthly fee for the use of the gateway.
 While it’s fair and legitimate to charge for this service (especially if you’re being offered other discounts or freebies in exchange), there’s no reason for you to overpay, either.
 Make sure you know how much a gateway service will cost if it’s not offered for free.

 Want to know more about how payment gateways figure into your ecommerce setup?
 Check out our article, The Complete Guide to Online Credit Card Processing With a Payment Gateway, for more information.